A test for directional-linear independence, with applications to wildfire orientation and size: Discussion

-From a technical perspective, it may be argued that the data may not be independent and identically distributed over space and time.
+Finally, it can be argued that the data are probably not independent and identically distributed over space and time.
 Unfortunately, given the data gathering procedure (detailed at the beginning of Section \ref{sec:realdata}) dependence patterns cannot be clearly identified.
-Accounting for temporal or spatial dependence directly in the directional--linear kernel estimator and in the testing procedure is still an open problem.
+Accounting for temporal or spatial dependence directly in the directional-linear kernel estimator and in the testing procedure is an open\nolinebreak[4] problem.